-As a class, conduct a garbage clean up either on school property or in a local outdoor community by following the Garbage Clean Up Guidelines - For Educators found in the lesson four section of the appendix.

-- a.
-Ask students to identify the different types of plastic products gathered during your clean up and record their observations in their Ocean Wise Shoreline Clean Up Data Card by Ocean Wise. - b.Once observations are recorded and garbage is collected, assist students with garbage triage and proper disposal.
+- As a class, conduct a garbage clean up either on school property or in a local outdoor community by following the garbage clean up guidelines in the appendix. - Ask students to identify the different types of plastic products gathered during your clean up and record their observations in their Ocean Wise Shoreline Clean Up Data Card - · Watch Waste Services What Goes Where? by the City of Edmonton.
+Once observations are recorded and garbage is collected, assist students with garbage triage and proper disposal.